mingzilla/groovy-flat-orm/README.md

 * ORM mapping
 * Read data: 1) return one item or null, 2) return a list
 * Write data: 1) direct, 2) transactional
+Always manually close connection at the end of a request.

 ### Background
 I'm exasperated about Hibernate.
 Especially when used in Grails projects.